Brian Zuckerman — REALTOR®

 Sonoma County's STR landscape is a patchwork of overlapping jurisdictions, each with its own rules, caps, and enforcement posture.
 Some areas honor existing permits but have stopped issuing new ones.
 Others still allow new permits — but only in specific zones, only for certain property types, and subject to caps that can fill without notice.
 The distinction between primary residence and non-primary residence STRs adds another layer, and what's permissible today may not be tomorrow.

 The bottom line: there is no blanket answer to “can I run an STR here?”
 Every acquisition requires a property-specific regulatory analysis — current permit status, jurisdictional rules, cap availability, and renewal risk.
-That analysis is a non-negotiable part of how I evaluate any STR-oriented purchase.
+That analysis is the work I do on every STR-oriented purchase before recommending an offer.

 Valuation Discipline